dba-kosova/Oracle-Email-Reports/README.md

 ```
 3. Add reports.
 This is done by dropping sql files into the /sql/ folder.
 The naming convention must be: report_name-excel_tab_name.sql

+4. Testing.
+Run the test.py script to do full testing or tweak as needed for other tests.

 ## Server Setup
 This package is current setup for windows IIS server using the task scheduler.
 1. Create a new task in task scheduler.